Card Counting The Tarot: changing direction

-Elayne starts by analysing the position of the cards according to Elemental Dignities:
+Elayne starts by analysing the positions according to Elemental Dignities:

-E: Considering the overall elements of each card in the sequence beginning with the universe, we find they are balanced.
+E: Considering the overall elements in the sequence beginning with the universe, we find they are balanced.
 The universe, earth, is represented as the completion or heart of the matter.
 The courts, air of water and water of air, are compatible.
-The Four of Wands lends the active energy to establish the union.
+The Four of Wands lends the active energy to show the union.

-Comment: Elayne started with the Universe because it represents the 'matter at hand', so the cards surrounding it will give clues.
-Elayne counted from the Queen of Swords (see Column 1 above) to the left (because this card is reversed), which goes to the Four of Wands, then four to Prince of Cups, and because it is reversed, we return back to the Four of Wands, and then the Queen of Swords.
+Comment: Elayne started with the Universe because it represents the ‘matter at hand’, so the cards surrounding it will give clues.
+Elayne counted from the Queen of Swords (see Column 1 above) to the left (because it is reversed), which goes to the Four of Wands, then four to Prince, and because it is reversed, we return back to the Four of Wands, and then the Queen of Swords.
 We are in a short loop.